Every 6 months I do an update on the state of my gadgets and what I use

 Bose SoundLink Revolve

-This speaker replaces my Creative Soundblaster Roar 2 as a portable outdoor (splash proof!) speaker, and also doubles as a bedroom speaker paired with my Amazon Echo Dot.
+This speaker replaces my Creative Soundblaster Roar 2 as a portable outdoor (splash proof!) speaker, also pairs very well with my Macbook.

 My DSLR camera for serious video making.
 I usually pair it with my Samyang T1.5 24mm cinema prime lens.